Verso Token Trading Up 308.4% Over Last 7 Days (VSO)

 Verso Token Coin Profile

-It is usually not possible to purchase alternative cryptocurrencies such as Verso Token directly using U.S. dollars.
-Investors seeking to acquire Verso Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Verso Token using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Verso Token directly using U.S. dollars.
+Investors seeking to acquire Verso Token should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Verso Token using one of the aforementioned exchanges.

 Receive News & Updates for Verso Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Verso Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.